wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 ### Reading the cookies available in the request

-HTTP cookies keep stateful information against a client.
-You can use the `request` variable's `getCookies` function to read cookies present in the request as an array.
+HTTP cookies keep stateful information about a client.
+You can use the `getCookies` function of the `request` variable to read cookies present in the request as an array.

 #### Example

-- Reading all the cookies available in the request.
+- Reads all the cookies available in the request:

   ```ballerina
   request.getCookies()
   ```